AlfiePerkins1/CSGO-Bible/Bible.md

 ### Eco

-- Where nothing is bought in order to be able to buy next round (≈ $5500 for T's & ≈ 6000 for CT's)
+- Where nothing is bought in order to be able to buy next round (≈ 6000 for CT's)
 - In certain circumstances one player may have more money that his team and can drop upgraded pistols, as long as he maintains his ability to full buy next round.

 ### Half Buy/Force